 These repellents are biodegradable and safe to use around children and pets when used according to label directions.

-One Sunday morning on Mark's "Easy Gardening" radio show, we had a listener who has had great success in ridding her yard of moles with a unique and inexpensive technique.
+One of our radio listeners called in to say that she has had great success in ridding her yard of moles with a unique and inexpensive technique.

 She found that filling the openings of the mole tunnels with used kitty litter caused the moles to completely move away.
 She did this at the beginning of the summer, reapplied one time, and never had a problem after that!
 For those of us that have indoor cats, it certainly is worth a try.
 Our listener, Betty, from New Jersey swears by it!
 I bet it would work for voles as well.
 I noticed some vole holes in my front garden so I'm going to try it.
 I'll let you know if it works for me!